parmag/fixefid/README.md

 ```

 the fieldOrdinal must be unique for inheritance.
 For composition is not mandatory.

+Here a complete <a href="https://github.com/parmag/fixefid-examples/tree/main/fixefidbean" target="_blank">Example</a> about how getting started with records defined by Java Bean.

 ## Record len
 The default record len is the sum of every field len.
 For example for the person record above, the len is 25 + 25 + 3 = 53.
 If the record len must be greater than the default fields len sum, you can set it using the constructor like this: